ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+weights of various articles of pro­
+duce and the rates by which the)&#x27;
+should ho bought and sold.
 A l&#x27;)ush?l of w heat, sixt y pounds.
 Of shelled corn, lift)- six poundsp
 Of&#x27;cwnon the cob, seventy pounds.